Adler Juvenile Justice Internship Program

 Adler Juvenile Justice Internship Program (AJJI)

-The Adler Juvenile Justice Internship Program is based on a partnership between the ACHS division of the Adler School of Professional Psychology and the Illinois Department of Juvenile Justice and serves incarcerated youth at the Illinois Youth Center in St. Charles, Illinois.
+The Adler Juvenile Justice Internship Program is based on a partnership between the ACHS division of Adler University and the Illinois Department of Juvenile Justice and serves incarcerated youth at the Illinois Youth Center in St. Charles, Illinois.
 Interns work with primarily underserved minority youth and provide a variety of psychological services to the youth, collaborate with mental health staff and are an integral part of the multidisciplinary team serving these youth in order to assist them in returning to their communities.

 Interns provide individual and group treatment to youth, as well as comprehensive psychological evaluations, intake assessments, and crisis intervention services on a regular basis to juveniles residing in the facility.
 Under supervision, they function in the various services, roles and activities typical of a professional psychologist in this forensic setting.
 Through their clinical work and training activities, interns become competent in key areas of clinical intervention, diagnostic assessment, professional development, multicultural issues, and professional ethics and standards.
 The primary objective of the program is to prepare interns to become entry-level clinical psychologists.
 The internship program offers three full-time positions.
 The internship year runs from the beginning of September and ends one year later at the end of August.